Latfoo/gravitySimulator/README.md

 It's my first try at actually building something in c++ outside of university and academic exercises.
 Starting simple and gradually improving accuracy and features as I go.

+## Simulation Preview

 ![Simulation Preview](preview.gif)

+> ⚠️ This is a GIF preview.
+Hence some stuttering or quality loss.

 ## Notes